-Our business could suffer if we lose the services of one or more key members of our senior management or other key employees.
+Our business could suffer if we lose the services of one or more key members of our senior management.

-Our future success depends upon the continued employment of our senior management team and other key employees.
-The departure of one or more key members of our senior management team, such as the recent departure of our president and chief executive officer, could disrupt our operations if we are unable to successfully manage the transition.
+Our future success depends upon the continued employment of our senior management team.
+The unforeseen departure of one or more key members of our senior management team could significantly disrupt our operations if we are unable to successfully manage the transition.
 The replacement of members of senior management can involve significant time and expense and create uncertainties that could delay, prevent the achievement of, or make it more difficult for us to pursue and execute on our business opportunities, which could have an adverse effect on our business, financial condition and operating results.
-In addition, during the pendency of our search for a permanent chief executive officer, our existing management team is expected to take on substantially more responsibility, which will likely result in greater workload demands and could divert their attention away from certain key areas of our business.

 Further, we generally do not have non-compete agreements with our employees and, therefore, they could terminate their employment with us at any time.
-Our ability to retain the services of members of our senior management and other key employees could be impacted by a number of factors, including uncertainties in our management during our senior leadership transition, competitors hiring practices or the effectiveness of our compensation programs.
+Our ability to retain the services of members of our senior management and other key employees could be impacted by a number of factors, including competitors hiring practices or the effectiveness of our compensation programs.
 If members of our senior management or other key employees leave our employ for any reason, they could pursue other employment opportunities with our competitors or otherwise compete with us.
 If we are unable to retain the services of these key personnel or attract and retain other qualified and experienced personnel on acceptable terms, our business, financial condition and operating results could be adversely affected.